michalk-k/Home-Assistant-TimscaleDB/ha-energy-spot.md

 This approach to partial costs is used throughout the cost presentation graphs.
 You can perform calculations in PostgreSQL or Grafana; the performance difference is negligible.
 Here, we fetch the minimal data by doing the math in the database.

-The query below returns two values: Sold and Avoided.
-Use Grafana Transformations to create an additional series representing their sum.
+The query below returns evolution of two values: Sold and Avoided.
+Then Grafana Transformations provides 3rd one, representing sum of both.
+Don't forget do disable stacking for this summing time series.

 ```sql
 WITH